lorenzoPazuzu/polyknob/README.md

 ### Make everything work

-With the code given in the repo, the communication is set through socket in your local host.
+With the codegiven in the repo, the communication is set through socket in your local host.
-In order to serve the Arduino (encoder) download the repository, open the website and set up the communication running  `node server.js` in your terminal.
+In order to serve the Arduino (encoder) download the repository, set up the communication running  `node server.js` in your erminal then start the application through  `npm run start`

 ![](imgs/ezgif.com-video-to-gif.gif)

 Remember that, even if your running the deployed version (on surge) you need anyway to run the server.js through node.
-Otherwise, if you want to run it from your computer and not in the website, just use `npm run start`.
 Every command related to *+1* and *-1* are driven by the encoder.
 Rotate, change shape and instrument, switch between layers and create your patterns!
-By pressing the Encoder (on the top as a button) you will also be able to set a trig when defining a custom shape in the shape mode.
+By pressing the Encoder (on the top as a button) you will be also able to set a trig when defining a custom shape in the shape mode.